-Homemade Sloppy Joes are so easy and so much better than the stuff you buy in a can!
-They are so easy, too You can have dinner on the table in less than 30 minutes!
+Instant Pot Sloppy Joes are so easy and so much better than the stuff you buy in a can!
+Make it in your IP or stovetop!

 You can customize the flavor to your families liking.
 A little sweet, or sweeter.
 Trying to stay away from refined sugars?
 Honey is a great substitute because it gets all caramelized in the sauce.

 - Brown ground beef over high heat in two batches.
 Set aside.

 - Sauté onion, celery and garlic in same pan with a splash of olive oil.

 - Add remaining ingredients back to pan.
 Simmer on low heat 10-15 minutes.

 - Set Instant pot pressure cooker to sauté mode.

 - Brown ground beef in two batches.
 If beef is oily, drain off the excess grease in a colander.
 Set aside.

 - Sauté onion, celery and garlic after beef with a splash of olive oil.
 Scrape all of the browned bits off of the bottom of the pot.